Claim your delay compensation from Transavia.

 There is usually an additional requirement according to which the passenger needs to have flown from an EU airport or with an airline, registered in the EU.
 Since Transavia is registered in the Netherlands, this prerequisite is automatically fulfilled.

-Compensation for a Transavia Cancelled Flight
+Transavia Cancelled Flight

 You can claim Transavia compensation for a cancelled flight if you were informed of the disruption less than 14 days before departure.